stephenkung/Database_Integrity/README.md

 # Database_Integrity
-To check PK and FK integrity of PostgreSQL database
+To check PK and FK integrity of PostgreSQL database, a database system course project in UH.